Bedrock-OSS/bedrock-wiki/docs/animation-controllers/afk-animation-controller.md

 -   "controller.animation.player.afk" is, of course, the identifier.
 -   If the [Molang](https://bedrock.dev/r/MoLang) query `!query.is_moving` returns false (the player isn't moving), the state transits to the "stand_still" state.
-    (You can see more about queries [here](/legacy-guide/custom-entity-full), in the Resource Entity Definitions tutorial.)
 -   When the state gets entered, "on_entry" gets triggered, which runs the following slash commands.
 -   "animations" includes the Behavior Animation's shortname that is to be ran during the whole time the state is active, just like in [Resource Animation Controllers](#animation-controller).
 -   If the player is moving again, the state will transit to "default" again.